Genivia/RE-flex/doc/index.md

 The instantiated `reflex::FuzzyMatcher` class supports the same methods and features as the `reflex::Matcher` class, but with approximate pattern matching.

-When a `MAX` parameter is specified, it may be combined with one or more of the following flags:
+When a `MAX` edit distance parameter is specified, it may be combined with one or more of the following flags:

 - `reflex::FuzzyMatcher::INS` insertions permit extra character(s) in the input
 - `reflex::FuzzyMatcher::DEL` deletions permit missing character(s) in the input